bulib/dataWebsite/manage/writing-a-dmp.md

 + What types of data will you be creating or capturing?
 + How will you capture, create, and/or process the data?

-Documenting the types of data you will be working with and how you will capture, create, or process that data will help you think through your methodology with a "data lens."
+Documenting the types of data you will be working with and how you will capture, create, or process that data will help you think through your methodology with a "data lens." <<suggestion: might be a bit vague saying'data lens'>>

 ### Contextual Details